learn-co-students/learn-git-workflow-nitrous-q-000/README.md

 #### Run the tests with `learn`

 2. Before doing any work, run the test suite from your local clone with the `learn` CLI command.
-From your terminal, in a lab's directory, run `learn`, you'll see something similar to:
+From your console, in a lab's directory, run `learn`, you'll see something similar to:

 ![Failing Test](https://dl.dropboxusercontent.com/s/0ik01a1urmuw7o6/2015-09-30%20at%207.46%20PM.png)